Traversal§

 - Otherwise, the values are directly compared by

-equality, and a boolean is returned.
+===equality, and a boolean is returned.

-s by simply calling .any()
+It reduces by simply calling .any() on the resulting List[Boolean].

 In this sample, we demonstrate the use of a custom Traversal that delegates to